kevbite/kevbite.github.io/_posts/2020-02-09-adding-errors-to-model-state-and-returning-bad-request-within-asp-net-core-3-1.md

 }
 ```

-Now if we do another GET request to the same url `/api/values?from=2020-01-01&to=2020-12-01` we'll get the same response as originally from the framework:
+Now if we do another GET request to the same url `/api/values?from=2020-01-01&to=2020-12-01` we will get the same response as originally from the framework:

 ```json
 {